bmwas/AIGVE_Tool/docs/tutorials/beginner/config.md

 # Tutorial on Configuration Files

-AIGVE use [MMEngine's Python style config system](https://mmengine.readthedocs.io/en/latest/advanced_tutorials/config.html).
-It has a modular and inheritance design, which is convenient to conduct various experiments.
+AIGVE uses [MMEngine's Python-style configuration system](https://mmengine.readthedocs.io/en/latest/advanced_tutorials/config.html).
+It follows a modular and inheritance-based design, which is convenient to conduct various evaluation experiments.
-It allows you to define all parameters in one centralized location, enabling easy access data just like getting values from `dict`.
+It allows you to define all parameters in one centralized location, enabling easy corresponding data access just like getting values from Python `dict`.
-AIGVE's config system provides an inheritance mechanism, which could help you better organize and manage the configuration files.
+AIGVE's configuration system also supports inheritance, enabling better organization and management of complex configurations.

 ## Config file content